How to Write the Perfect Job Application Email

 With Senex Recruitment’s insights, you’ll be equipped to present yourself as the perfect candidate for engineering, scientific, and manufacturing roles.

-Do You Attach a Cover Letter or Write It in the Email?
+Should You Attach a Cover Letter or Include It in the Email

 Times have changed and in our opinion the cover letter is almost redundant.
 If the job advertisement specifically requests a cover letter attachment, always comply.
 Otherwise, focus on creating a personal, concise introductory email.
 This is the preferred method for applying to engineering, scientific, and manufacturing roles.